Bearer/bearer/docs/docs.md

 Welcome to the Bearer documentation.
 Bearer is a static application security testing (SAST) tool that scans your source code and analyzes your [data flows](/explanations/discovery-and-classification) to discover, filter and prioritize security risks and vulnerabilities leading to [sensitive data](/reference/datatypes/) exposures (PII, PHI, PD).

-We provides [built-in rules](/reference/rules) against a common set of security risks and vulnerabilities, known as [OWASP Top 10](https://owasp.org/www-project-top-ten/).
+The CLI provides [built-in rules](/reference/rules) that check against a common set of security risks and vulnerabilities, known as [OWASP Top 10](https://owasp.org/www-project-top-ten/).
 Here are some practical examples of what those rules look for:

 - Leakage of sensitive data through cookies, internal loggers, third-party logging services, and into analytics environments.
 - Usage of weak encryption libraries or misusage of encryption algorithms.
 - Unencrypted incoming and outgoing communication (HTTP, FTP, SMTP) of sensitive information.